 Expectation 7.
 You’re used to beer, and you can manage your beer drinking.

 Nope!
 Don’t be so sure, because the fact is that German beer is a lot stronger than our usual Bud Light.
 Also, the beers served during Oktoberfest are made extra special – or stronger – just for the festival.
 So if you think you can handle it because you are a beer drinker, think again.
-Or else anxiety and panic attacks will just visit you in the morning, and you can’t finish the whole event!
+Or else panic attacks and anxiety after drinking will just visit you, and you can’t finish the whole event!

 Expectation 8.
 It’ll be the grandest time of your life.